How to Easily Replace Your Mountain Bike Tire in 10 Simple Steps

 Tire levers are essential for removing the tire from the rim.
 A bike pump or CO2 inflator is required to inflate the tire after it is mounted back onto the rim.
 Finally, a wrench is necessary to loosen and tighten the bolts that hold the wheel in place.
 Gather all these materials and tools in one place before you start with the tire replacement process to avoid any delays or complications.

-Read Also: Best Mountain Bike Bag: Top Options for Your Gear
+Read Also: Best Mips Mountain Bike Helmets: Top Picks for Protection and Performance

 Loosen and Remove the Old Tire